-95. Assume that the adult population of the United States is 191.6 million, total employment is 117.6 million, and 9.4 million are unemployed.
+million, and 1 million are unemployed.
 Then the unemployment rate, as normally computed, is approximately percent.
-A) 4.9 B) 7.4 C) 7.9 D) 9.4 96.
-If 7 million workers are unemployed, 143 million workers are employed, and the adult population equals 200 million, then the unemployment rate equals approximately percent.
-A) 3.5 B) 4.7 C) 4.9 D) 7 97.
-The labor-force participation rate is the percentage of the: A) adult population that is employed.
-B) adult population that is in the labor force.
-C) labor force that is employed.
-D) labor force that is unemployed.
-98. If the unemployment rate is 6 percent and the number of employed is 188 million, then the labor force equals million.
-A) 11.28 B) 176.72 C) 188 D) 200 99.
-If an increasing proportion of the adult population is retired, then the labor force participation rate: A) will increase.
+A) 3.5 B) 5.5 C) 6.5 D) 7.5 97.
+The labour-force participation rate is the percentage of the: A) adult population that is employed.
+B) adult population that is in the labour force.
+C) labour force that is employed.
+D) labour force that is unemployed.
+98. If the unemployment rate is 6 percent and the number of employed is 24 million, then the labour force equals million.
+A) 22.6 B) 24.0 C) 25.5 D) The answer cannot be determined with the information given.
+99. If an increasing proportion of the adult population is retired, then the labour force participation rate: A) will increase.
 B) will decrease.
 C) will remain constant.
 D) may increase, decrease, or remain constant.
+If the number employed increases while the number unemployed does not change, the unemployment rate: A) will increase.
+B) will decrease.
+C) will not change.
+D) may either increase or decrease.